viniciusferrao/cloysterhpc/README.md

 ## Running tests

-To run tests you need to add the `-DENABLE_TESTING:BOOL=ON` option to CMake to build it.
+To run tests you need to enable `-DENABLE_TESTING` flag with CMake.

 ### Recommended VM settings